dustinpfister/blog_posts/_posts/js-onunload.md

 ## 2 - Conclusion

 So that is it for now when it comes to the javaScript on unload method.
 I might get around to writing some additional examples for this one in time, but there basic idea is there at least for starters.

+Simply put the onunload event is there to define some logic that i want to run when a user leaves a page, to go to another.
+There are all kinds of projects that come to mind where I wound want to do a few things before they leave, not just for my sake but for theres.
+For examples say i am making a game, it would be nice to have a way so that it will automatically save the state of that game when they leave the page right?
+Well the on unload method is there for that sort of thing.